prsgaming/prs-game-design/conquest/Play-Guide.md

 a players and the game scenario, then "contest" which is the main game stage that repeats until the end-game, and then final stages for determining victory conditions.

-## About PRS Conquest

-Conquest is a game that should be accessible to play by primary school aged children and challenging for experienced strategists and tacticians alike.
-The spirit of the game is based on the amorality of geopolitical contests and the conflicts that arise in the pursuit of party interests even when those interests are dissimilar.

 # Playing the Game

 ## Game Stage: Setup